-The Treasurer will ensure that a monthly statement is prepared to account for each month's receipts and expenditures and the total spent to date for the fiscal year.
+The Treasurer will prepare a monthly statement to account for each month's expenditures and the total spent to date for the fiscal year.
+The monthly statement will include all receipts and remaining balances for each fund account.

-Policy 3120: Financial Management- Petty Cash
+Policy 3120: Financial Management - Petty Cash